athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Jarelle Kaldrian.md

     desc: "`pf2:2` (divine,incapacitation,mental,possession) Jarelle attempts to possess an adjacent corporeal creature.
 This has the same effect as the [[Spells/Possession|Possession]] spell (with a spell DC of 22), except since Jarelle doesn't have a physical body, she is unaffected by that restriction of the spell."

   - name: "Poisoned Breath"
-    desc: "`pf2:2` (divine,poison) Jarelle exhales a 15-foot cone of toxic mist that deals 5d6 poison damage (DC 22 Fortitude check save; on a critical failure, the target is also [[Conditions/Enfeebled 1|Enfeebled 1]] for 24 hours).\n\nShe then can't use Poisoned Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,poison) Jarelle exhales a @Template[cone|distance:15] of toxic mist that deals 5d6 poison damage (DC 22 Fortitude check save; on a critical failure, the target is also [[Conditions/Enfeebled|Enfeebled 1]] for 24 hours).\n\nShe then can't use Poisoned Breath again for 1d4 rounds."

 ```